erogenousbeef-zz/BigReactors/Roadmap.md

   - *DONE* Has tooltips explaining WTF control rod insertion does

 Remaining Test Items:
-- Ensure that multiblocks still reform when build across chunk boundaries
+- *DONE* Ensure that multiblocks still reform when build across chunk boundaries
-- Ensure that multiblocks still reform on chunk loads
+- *DONE* Ensure that multiblocks still reform on chunk loads
-- Ensure that turbines still assemble and operate
+- *DONE* Ensure that turbines still assemble and operate
-- Ensure that reactors operate properly and GUI updates propagate properly
+- *DONE* Ensure that reactors operate properly and GUI updates propagate properly
-- Ensure that cyanite reprocessor still works & inventory/fluid side changes still work
+- *DONE* Ensure that cyanite reprocessor still works & inventory/fluid side changes still work
 - Ensure that all of the above also work on multiplayer servers
-- Test interoperability with TE 1.7.10 beta
+- **Partially Done** Test interoperability with TE 1.7.10 beta

 When all of the above are marked **done**, I'll release a public experimental (i.e. test) build.
 It will be *0.4.0X1*.